Pelosi calls House back to Washington to try to stop Postal Service changes

 WASHINGTON – House Speaker Nancy Pelosi called House lawmakers to return to Washington Sunday to block Postal Service changes Democrats fear could make it harder for millions of Americans to cast mail ballots in November.

-The call comes as Democrats warn that changes implemented by Postmaster General Louis DeJoy, a former Republican National Convention finance chairman, could wreak havoc during the election in which a record number of people are likely to vote by mail because of concerns about the coronavirus pandemic.
+The move comes as Democrats warn that changes implemented by Postmaster General Louis DeJoy, a former Republican National Convention finance chairman, could wreak havoc during the election in which a record number of people are likely to vote by mail because of concerns about the coronavirus pandemic.

 The House previously was scheduled to return in September.